ShubhamKumar6299/TODO-APP/README.md

 # TODO App

 ## Description
-TODO App ek simple task management application hai jisme users apne tasks ko add, view aur mark as done kar sakte hain.
+The TODO App is a simple task management application where users can add, view, and mark their tasks as done.

 ## Features
 - Add tasks with a title and description